achannarasappa/ticker/README.md

 * Live stock price quotes
 * Track value of your stock positions
 * Support for multiple cost basis lots
-* Support for pre and post market pricing
+* Support for pre and post market price quotes

 ## Install